mikechau/workshop-intro-to-cloudformation-101/README.md

 This document outlines a workshop for introducing CloudFormation.

-Are participants expected to be a CloudFormation expert at the end of the workshop?
+**Are participants expected to be a CloudFormation expert at the end of the workshop?**

 Absolutely not.

 The goal of this workshop is to expose what CloudFormation is and does.

-It is totally OK if any or all of these things are beyond you.
+It is totally OK if any or all of these things are beyond you - *right now*.

 After the workshop, perhaps through reflection it will start to make sense.

-Alternatively, down the road you might become more exposed to the terms and concepts described in this workshop and it might start to make more sense at that point.
+Down the road you might become more exposed to the terms and concepts described in this workshop and it might start to make more sense at that point.

 Just keep an open mind and everything will be 200 OK.
+It's more important to know about things you don't know then to know everything. :)

 ## Overview